3rd March 2021

 HMRC have confirmed that limited company directors can be furloughed as they are a company employee on PAYE.
 By taking the approach to furlough staff, you can retain employees by giving them a temporary leave of absence until the economic climate improves following COVID-19.
+The Coronavirus Job Retention Scheme (CJRS), better known as the furlough scheme, has been extended until the end of September 2021.

 NEW: Are you a small limited company director eg a one (wo)man band?— Martin Lewis (@MartinSLewis) April 8, 2020